pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/build-pipelines.md

 1. All files (code, etc.) are copied from the build path to a PFS repository, `<pipeline name>_build`, which we can think of as the source code repository.
 In the case above, everything in `./source` would be copied to to the PFS `<pipeline name>_build` repository.

-1. Starts a pipeline called `<pipeline name>_build` that reads the files uploaded and runs the `build.sh` script to pull dependencies and compile any requirements from the source code.
+1. A pipeline called `<pipeline name>_build` starts, reading reading files from the `<pipeline name>_build` repo and runs the `build.sh` script to pull dependencies and compile any requirements from the source code.

-1. Creates (or updates if it already exists) the running pipeline `<pipeline name>` with the the newly creates source files and built assets.
+1. The running pipeline, `<pipeline name>`, is updated (or created if it doesn't already exist) with the the new source files and built assets.

 !!! note
       You can optionally specify a `.pachignore` file, which uses [ohmyglob](https://github.com/pachyderm/ohmyglob) entries to prevent certain files from getting pushed to this repo.